OttrTechnology/js-beginner-assessment/README.md

 Link: https://www.jschallenger.com/javascript-basics/variables/introduction

 Challenges:
-In order to complete all the tasks, first write the psuedo code and then write the program.
+In order to complete all the tasks, first write the psuedo code and then write the program(optional).

 ## 1. Returning Strings